Preacherman194589/Crypto-Prediction/README.md

 - Which Machine Learning Model would best predict future price changes?
 - By how much is cryptocurrency price going to increase in the near future compared to current price market?
 - Which coin/assets would be more stable out of the six cryptocurrency chosen for this project?
-- What feature affect the close price most?
+- Which features affect the close price most?

 ## Machine Learning Model
 - Description of data preprocessing: